This is, talk about, you know, when hell freezes over.

 Yes, I absolutely do.

-And that's where this whole thing comes in.
+I'm a little bit more socially liberal, and that's where this whole thing comes in.

-Well, therein therein lies the problem.
+Well, therein lies the problem.

 The problem with being a there are a couple of problems with this.